VeryGoodOpenSource/dart_frog/docs/docs/basics/middleware.md

 ## Creating Middleware

-To create a new middleware on a Dart Frog project, run the following command:
+To create new middleware on a Dart Frog project, run the following command:

 ```bash
 dart_frog new middleware "/hello" # Creates routes/hello/_middleware.dart